meisterm/Iata2DLicensePlateDraft/README.md

 The final QR Code Version for the specification have to be shown by tests.

-The minimum required Bit Size to encode 3 Legs wihtout any custom data is 417 bit plus the header size of 33 Bits = 450 Bits (56 Bytes)
+The minimum required Bit Size to encode 3 Legs without any custom data is 417 bit plus the header size of 33 Bits = 450 Bits (56 Bytes).
+This could be covered by Version 5 with ECC Level Q. For let some space for more Data Version 6 with ECC Level Q would be an alternative with 608 bits.
+The maximum Bit Size of a 2D Bag Tag Code would be 857 bits + 33 bits header = 890 bits to encode 8 flight legs.

+## General encoding discussion

+The coding is optimized for a minimum size.
+However, this makes encoding and decoding significantly more complex than if a simpler method were used.
+Despite this, it is possible to implement the coding in all common programming languages.

+Alternatively, one could consider a simpler encoding, but then one would have to accept a higher QR code level with a correspondingly less readable QR code.

+The development of open source libraries for free use should be considered.

 # Appendix